nheeren/material_intensity_db/CONTRIBUTING.md

 Since many users will probably use Microsoft Excel to process the data, the requirements for formatting account for some of the Excel quirks.
 For instance, the Boolean variable `True` will always be converted to uppercase by Excel.
 This could be avoided by a leading single quote `'` , but Excel keeps replacing the value on import.
 Therefore, the uppercase values `TRUE` and `FALSE` are being used.
 Other than that [Microsoft Excel seems to do a decent job of exporting RFC compliant csv data](https://superuser.com/a/302338/215109).

+Please consider also contributing to the [liberated data](https://github.com/nheeren/liberated_data) project in case you extract data from non-portable formats such  as figures in PDF files.
+The project facilitates transparency and reproducibility in science.